ChrisClements1987/fylum/ROADMAP.md

     *   A human-readable `config.yaml` file for customization.
     *   **Folder Selection:** Specify target directories for cleaning.
     *   **Ignore Lists:** Define file patterns or directories to be excluded.
-    *   **Customizable Rules:** Define rules for file classification and subfolder organization (e.g., mapping `.jpg` and `.png` to an `Images` folder).
+    *   **Customizable Rules:** Define rules for file classification and subfolder organization.

 *   **Smart File Renaming:**
-    *   Rename files to a consistent format.
-The default will be `YYYY-MM-DD_original-filename.ext`, but this will be customizable via the configuration file.
+    *   Rename files to a consistent, customizable format (e.g., `YYYY-MM-DD_original-filename.ext`).

 *   **Index Manifest:**
     *   Generate a `_fylum_index.md` file that logs all file movements, mapping original paths to their new locations.
-This is a crucial first step for potential future features like "undo" functionality.

 *   **Standalone Executable:**
-    *   Package the application as a single executable for easy distribution and execution without requiring a Python installation.
+    *   Package the application as a single executable for easy distribution.

+### Foundational Practices

+*   **Comprehensive Testing:** Implement a full suite of unit and integration tests to ensure reliability.
+*   **Basic Security Hardening:** Ensure file paths are handled safely and permissions are managed correctly.
+*   **Robust Encoding Support:** Natively support various character encodings in filenames to prevent errors across different systems and languages.

 ---